graciellehigino/ms_range_interactions/manuscript.md

 none of the prey taxa of the former occurs inside its original range ([@tbl:everyone]), which results in complete range loss.

-![Geographical dissimilarity between the original IUCN range maps of predators and preys.
+![Geographical similarity between the original IUCN range maps of predators and preys.
 Dots represent predator-prey pairs, with different symbols corresponding to different predators.
 For a given pair of species, the number
-$c$ of pixels where the predator and prey cooccur and the number $a$ of pixels where the focal species is present but not the other, were calculated.
+$c$ of pixels where the focal species is present but not the other and the number $a$ of pixels where the predator and prey cooccur, were calculated.
-Geographic dissimilarities were given by $a/(a+c)$, with the predator being the focal species in the predator to prey dissimilarity (x-axis), while the prey is the focal one in the prey to predator dissimilarity (y-axis).
-One of the predators, *Canis aurea*, is not represented in the image because it is an extreme case (where all its range is suppressed by the absence of preys) and it would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}
+Geographic similarities were given by $a/(a+c)$, with the predator being the focal species in the predator to prey similarity (x-axis), while the prey is the focal one in the prey to predator similarity (y-axis).
+One of the predators, *Canis aureus*, is not represented in the image because it is an extreme case (where all its range is suppressed by the absence of preys) and it would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}

 There was high variation in the overlap of predator and prey ranges (@fig:geo_diss).
-The range of several predators were well covered by preys (low values of both prey-predator and predator-prey geographic dissimilarity values), yet the ranges of some predators and preys were completely asynchronous, with no overlap (values of 1 for both overlap metrics; @fig:geo_diss).
-For example, the range of *Canis aureus* is not covered by any prey species, whereas *Panthera pardus* exhibited highly variable levels of overlap with prey taxa ([@tbl:everyone]).
+The high density of points on left-hand side of @fig:geo_diss indicates that most preys have small ranges in comparison to those of the set of carnivores in the networks, resulting in either low overlap between both ranges (bottom) or high overlap of ranges because much of that of the prey is within predators' range (top).
+The top-right side of the plot encompasses situations where the ranges of both predator and prey are similar and overlapping, while the bottom-right part of the plot represents a situation where the range of the predator is smaller than that of its prey and much of it occurs within the preys' range.
+For example, *Panthera
+pardus* had many preys occurring inside its range, with highly variable levels of overlap ([@tbl:everyone]).
 In general, species exhibited more consistent values of prey-predator overlap, than predator-prey overlap – indicated by the spread of points along the x-axis, yet more restricted variation on the y-axis